 These documents can help you understand what assets are available for distribution.
 They also highlight any debts or obligations that may need to be settled before the inheritance can be passed on.
 They can also be used to verify the accuracy of the divorce settlement agreement and ensure financial provisions are being followed.

 Keeping organized records of all financial statements and account information related to your divorce and your ex-spouse's estate can make the legal process much smoother and less stressful.
-Trustworthy can provide a secure, centralized platform for storing and organizing these important documents, making it easy to access them when needed.
+Trustworthy provides a secure, centralized platform for storing and organizing these important documents, making it easy to access them when needed.

 Frequently Asked Questions